GroupMe: Usage

 GroupMe works by downloading the app or accessing the service online, and then creating an account by providing your name, cell phone number, and password, or connecting through a Facebook or Twitter account.
 The service then syncs with your contacts and from that point forward the user can make groups, limited to 5000 members.
 An individual who is part of an active group has the ability to turn off notifications for the app; users will still receive the message, but will not be notified about it.
 Each group is given a label and assigned a unique number.
 Some of the features of the app include the ability to share photos, videos, locations, create events, and emojis from various packs.

 GroupMe has a web client as well as apps for iOS, Android, Windows Phone, and Windows 10.

 GroupMe messages can be received and sent through SMS (available only in the United States).

 Users begin by creating a “group” and adding contacts.
 When someone sends a message, everyone in the group can see and respond to it.
 The app allows users to attach and send pictures, documents, videos, and web links.
 Users can also send private messages, but only to users who are also active on the GroupMe app.

-GroupMe has been studied as a communication tool in higher education settings.
-Research has explored its use for facilitating course-related discussions, supporting collaboration in small groups, and supplementing classroom learning in both online and face-to-face contexts.
-Another study examined how platforms like GroupMe can support literacy learning by encouraging communication in multiple modes, including text and images, framing this form of digital discourse as a legitimate academic genre.